indieBlog

 OK: It was not real!
 It’s not real.
 People think it’s real, which is amazing.
 People go, “Where did you find that basement?!”
 It was just a basement and we had to basically perform as a team to make it seem like it was actually livable.
 That was a hard test.
 I found this disgusting place and said, “Make this seem lived-in by two old men.”
 The details of that and installing every object that went in there with consideration was a hysterical process, but that was the art department.
 Madeline Sadowski and Audrey Turner and Kaili Corcoran and a bunch of amazing people put that thing together.
 That was the first stuff we shot in the movie and it kind of set the tone for the rest of the movie in a strange way in terms of how surreal and demented this thing could be.
 I’m so glad we started there.

-A big thanks to Owen talking to us about his movie!
-Learn more about FUNNY PAGES at the A24 website.
+A big thanks to Owen talking to us about FUNNY PAGES.
+Learn more about the film at the A24 website.

 This interview has been edited for clarity.